Mobile App Download and Usage Statistics (2020)

 We’ll take a look and analyze how people in different parts of the world use mobile apps.
 You can use this information to learn about the audience you’re targeting, or potentially see an opportunity in new markets.

 There is one thing that remains consistent across the board for each of these countries.
 The time spent on mobile apps is growing each year.
+Take a country like Italy, with a fraction of the population compared India.
+But both of these markets have seen a 30% growth rate in the average amount time spent using apps from 2019-2020.

 Mobile apps are part of our daily lives.
 2020 will continue to a big year for the mobile app industry.